Tranchet flake

+Creation

 To make a tranchet flake, a flintknapper can hold the core from which the tranchet flake is to be removed in two ways: freehand or with it supported against the leg.
 Knapping freehand allows for greater control while supporting the core against the leg makes the work easier.

 The technique used to make the tranchet flake was used in the making of other tools as well, including tranchet axes (characterized by their trapezoidal or triangular shape) adzes, and even tranchet arrowheads.
 Unlike chisel arrowheads, tranchet arrowheads are transverse: this means they are knapped sideways, along the width of the flake versus the length of a flake like in the making of a chisel arrowhead.
 Also different is that tranchet arrowheads are made from a blade struck off a core versus being made from debitage like chisel arrowheads.
 The edge of the flake could be sharpened again by removing another flake from it.

+Tranchet technique

 Known as the tranchet technique that makes the tranchet flake, this term can be defined in two ways: first, it is the forming of a straight edge used to cut from the edge of the tranchet flake by taking off a large flat flake from the tip.
 Second, it can be defined as the method one uses to resharpen or form the cutting edge of either an ax or an adze.

 Evidence of the technique of the tranchet flake was first discovered in sites of the Acheulean age, and the flake is a corresponding technology to the Upper Paleolithic era.
 It is found in some Acheulean assemblages, and handaxes created using the method are called tranchet axes.
 They can be identified by the damaged edge (damaged from use) on their back side.

 Tranchet flakes were used to form other tools or weapons which would vary in shape and size.
 For this reason, the size and shape of tranchet flakes varies widely as well.

 In later Neolithic times, the tranchet flake seems to have been replaced by something known as edge-abrasion.
 Abrasion apparently was not as damaging as the tranchet flake technique (it kept more of the original tool or weapon intact) and tools were less likely to break with edge-abrasion than with a tranchet flake.

+Tranchet experiment

 At the Acheulean site of Boxgrove, West Sussex, England, the area containing Lower Paleolithic deposits on site is one of the largest in Europe.
 Included in the site are tranchet flakes; the site is deemed to be a place that was continually used for flintknapping.